JAlcocerT/JAlcocerT/content/blog/outro-buying-car.md

 date: 2021-10-03T23:20:21+01:00
 draft: false
 tags: ["Outro"]
-summary: 'What to keep in mind - what not to do and the data behind...When buying a car.'
+description: 'What to keep in mind, what NOT to do...When buying a second hand car.
+The data behind a Civic 6.'
 url: 'buying-car-data-analytics'
 ---

+It was a **Honda Civic 6**, born on 1997 (1995-2000).

 > NA / In Line 4 cilinders / 1.4L